 That’s why we encourage our clients to think through how they will reinforce the learning and support learners long after the training has been completed.
-Suggestions for reinforcement methods are included in the template.
+You will find suggestions for reinforcement methods in the template.

 The last piece of the learning and development puzzle is actually already going on in some way, shape, or form whether you like it or not.
 Informal, social learning is the predominant way we gain organizational knowledge and learn how to do our jobs, whether you create an eLearning course or not.

-If you are able, consider how the learning solution you are creating will fit into a larger framework that helps people learn informally and collaborate with peers.
+If it’s possible, you should also consider how the learning solution you are creating fits into a larger framework that helps people learn and collaborate informally.
 Informal learning will happen no matter what you do, but can you enhance it?
 Can you create a culture that encourages informal learning?
 Our template will help you generate ideas.

-Creating a learning objective, deciding what type of objective it is and choosing an appropriate learning solution to meet this objective is an involved process.
+The process of creating a learning objective, deciding what type of objective it is and choosing the appropriate solution to meet it can be rather difficult.
 Planning out reinforcement activities and creating a community that enables social learning only adds to the complexity.
 Use our template to start organizing your ideas, and contact us if you need help.